-This sugar-free version of lemon curd has great sweet and tangy flavor that’s just as good as the traditional version but without all the carbs.
+This sugar-free and Keto friendly lemon curd has great sweet and tangy flavor that's just as good as the traditional version, without all the carbs.

 What do you do when life gives you lemons?
 Make lemon curd, of course!
 I absolutely love lemons, in drinks, in desserts, in savory dishes, pretty much any way I can get them.